 You need to always be measuring and iterating to achieve your goals.

-Once you go live, some sources might work right off the bat, especially those you may be a little more experienced with.
-But you definitely won’t hit a homerun with every source you try, and that’s perfectly fine.
+Once you go live, some sources might work right off the bat, especially those you are a little more experienced with.
+But you definitely won’t hit a home run with every source you try, and that’s perfectly fine.
 I like to check back against my assumptions monthly.
 From there I take the ones performing and see if I can 2x them, the ones underperforming I’ll generally kill, immediately.